ai-labs-hsalkhatib/ai-labs-hsalkhatib/README.md

 Sequence labeling and temporal similarity for clinical pathways; evaluation against guideline-aligned outcomes.

 ### Healthcare Knowledge Graphs & Similarity
-Ontology-driven KG, entity/relation extraction, graph embeddings, and patient similarity for cohort discovery.
+Ontology-driven KG, entity/relation extraction, graph embeddings, and patient similarity for cohort discovery.-->

 > As projects finalize, this section will link directly to subfolders with full documentation and results.